kkbunny247/cse15l-lab-reports/lab-report-4-week-8.md

 <br/>

 #### **Test 3**
-We can narrow down that the reason Lines 8-11 is not recognized as a link is due to the line breaks in the parentheses.
+We can narrow down that the reason Lines 8-11 are not recognized as a link is due to the line breaks in the parentheses.
 To account for cases that have new lines in parentheses, you can use the String trim() method to isolate the text surrounded by whitespaces.
 ```
 if (link.contains(" ")) {
     if (markdown.charAt(openParen + 1) != ' ' ||